mthirion-fuse/fuse_documentation/pprofile/README.md

   The parent module gathers the information reusable by the submodules like:
   - The bom file of Fuse v6.2
   - The declaration of the maven bundle plugin
-    It uses the fabric8-maven-plugin v1.1.0.CR5 instead of v1.2.0.redhat-133
+    It uses the fabric8-maven-plugin v1.1.0.CR5 (instead of v1.2.0.redhat-133)
-    This is because the project is developed using Maven Snaphots versions which are not handled correctly by the v1.2.0.redhat-133 (it creates wrong maven coordinates within the created profile due to a wrong value of the "version" parameter in the json request --the version is made of 0.0.1-timestamp instead of 0.0.1-Snapshot)
+    This version of the plugin requires an extra library available @ https://repository.jboss.org/ Notice that the maven deploy goal changes the "version" attribute to a timestamped version when working with snapshots.
-    This version of the plugin requires an extra library available @ https://repository.jboss.org/
+    If combined with the "fabric8:deploy" goal this leads to an issue in the resulting fabric8 profile that will contain wrong maven coordinates.
+The wrong version can be seen in the json request when maven is executed with -e -X options (the version is made of 0.0.1-timestamp instead of 0.0.1-Snapshot)

 ## environment
   The pprofile_env submodule create an environment-dependent profile that contains properties for one specific environment.